2026 - Public Safety: Renewal Program

 Upgrades to the Customer Service Center Systems will modernize existing technology to optimize business processes aligning with current and future customer service needs and increased operational effectiveness.

-The cost of the SFPUC Customer Service System Project is approximately $5.7 million through FY2033.
+The cost of the SFPUC Customer Service System Project is approximately $5.3 million through FY2035.

 SFPUC Wastewater – Sewer System Improvement Program (SSIP) Program-Wide Efforts